Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Introduction

 \section{Introduction}

 Recently, with the explosive development of Large Language Models~(\textbf{LLMs})~\citep{chatgpt,llama}, there has been growing concern in the community about the potential negative effects of the AI-generated content (\textbf{AIGC}).
-For instance, large models could be exploited to produce fake news, encyclopedia entries, or academic papers for cheating.
+For instance, LLMs could be exploited to produce fake news, encyclopedia entries, or academic papers.
 Hence, there is an urgent need to reliably distinguish between human-written and AI-generated texts.